Compulsed/lineagedb/README.md

 Current limitations:
 1. Does not support session based transactions, statements in a transaction must be sent all at once
 1. Does not support DDL statements, at the moment the system is limited to a single entity (Person)
-1. Database Multi-threading is limited to a single writer / multiple readers (via a Reader Writer database lock).
-   1. This limits reading whilst writing, once correctly implemented MVCC should allow reads while there are writes
 1. The working dataset must fit entirely within memory, there is no storage pool / disk paging
 1. Does not have an SQL frontend
 1. Has limited querying capabilities, just `AND`, no `OR`, `IN`, etc.
 1. Does not clean up older item versions -- should implement this by looking at the oldest transaction and cleaning up items before that TX id
 1. Version compression, for each new version we make a clean copy of all of the previous versions' data

 ## How to use